 Katmai National Park, Alaska

 During the summer of 2018, I worked for Katmai National Park's media team.
 I assisted and produced several aspects of National Park Service media projects including: fully scripted video, unscripted video, digital photo requests and editing, and community outreach and engagement.
 I also worked alongside two coastal biologists to document their work and findings on coastal brown bears.
-I created three educational videos as well as published close to 50 photos through Katmai's social media and outreach programs over the course of the summer.
+I created three educational videos as well as published over 60 photos through Katmai's social media and outreach programs over the course of the summer.
 Video content from my position was used by CBS This Morning on October 9th, 2018 for a story on Katmai National Park "Fat Bear Week."
 I have published work on both Katmai National Park and Travel Alaska's social media as well as the official National Park Service Instagram account.

 Social media examples

 This experience opened my eyes to a remarkable ecological world.
 Here I was able to help document the backcountry of Alaska alongside two bear biologists, Joy Erlenbach and Isaac Kelsey.
 Being in these pristine and untouched ecosystems created an impact on my future career path and my life.
 My position at Katmai National Park had me documenting these incredible ecosystems as an educational tool to be shared with the public.
 Using my camera, I was able to record how the annual salmon runs that fill the streams, brown bears grazing in sedge meadows, and large migrations of birds are connected in a complex cycle.
 For as much time as I was out in the field, there was an equal amount spent brainstorming and creating educational social media posts that would help teach the public about Katmai.